• Skip to primary navigation

 Recipe tips

-The cooler the melted chocolate, the thicker the chocolate will be.
+The cooler the melted chocolate is, the thicker the chocolate will be.
 And therefore the thicker the layer of it will be on your rice cakes.
 If you're only wanting a thin layer of chocolate on your rice cakes, dip them when the melted chocolate is still fairly warm and runny.

 If you want a fully coated rice cake.
 Follow the instructions in the recipe, then transfer the rice cakes to the fridge for at least 2 hours.
 Melt more chocolate and leave to cool.
 Remove the rice cakes from the fridge and dip the other side of them into the melted chocolate.
 Return to the fridge, melted side up, and cool for another 1-2 hour before tucking in (to allow all chocolate to fully set/harden).